-I work jointly with statutory and voluntary organisations for example Public Health Wales, Welsh Government, Newport Local Authority, Welsh Refugee Council, Eden Gate, The Wallich and Gwent Drug & Alcohol teams.
+I work jointly with statutory and voluntary organisations, for example, Public Health Wales, Welsh Government, Newport Local Authority, Welsh Refugee Council, Eden Gate, The Wallich and Gwent Drug and Alcohol teams.
 Internally within our Health board, I work jointly with GP Practices, district nursing teams, specialist nursing teams, the specialist substance misuse service, community dental services, community mental health team, maternity services, sexual health, emergency department and many others.

-I have been qualified as a learning disabilities nurse for 17 years and have always worked within the learning disabilities field within inpatients/hospitals, outreach services, CAMHS and community teams.
+I have been qualified as a learning disabilities nurse for 17 years and have always worked within the learning disabilities field within inpatients/hospitals, outreach services, Child and Adolescent Mental Health Services (CAMHS) and community teams.
 I have only been in my current post for the past six months, so it is still very early days and very exciting.

 The client group that I work with has very complex needs and health inequalities, some of which are caused by lack of engagement with services; language barriers and cultural issues.
 I work in partnership with other stakeholders, my role is to establish and maintain liaison and co-operation to ensure the best care is provided including: